 5. You take herbs that block progesterone at the receptor level with progesterone.
 The herbs that block progesterone are the same herbs that cause miscarriage.
 Natural Progesterone has no effect.
 It seems that there is nothing in the bottle.
 You wonder if you have been scammed.
 You have not been scammed.
-You are simply taking an herb that is blocking progesterone i.e. mint, aloe, etc.
+You are simply taking a herb that is blocking progesterone i.e. mint, aloe, etc.

 I will say this again.
 The xenoestrogens will interact with progesterone to totally mess up all your efforts to take progesterone.
 Again, xenoestrogens taken chronically will make the body shut down its estrogen receptor sensitivity.
 This is commonly known in biology as “down regulation”.
 Chronic xenoestrogen exposure makes you less sensitive to estrogen.
-When you take progesterone, these “down regulated” estrogen receptors “up regulate” and become more sensitive to estrogen.
+When you take progesterone, these “down-regulated” estrogen receptors “up-regulate” and become more sensitive to estrogen.
 You regain your original sensitivity to estrogen.
 Now, it seems like you are getting more estrogen even though you are not.

 Patients typically take progesterone and get worse.
 They blame progesterone.
 Instead, please blame xenoestrogens.

 It is like going to a noisy bar.
 At first, the bar is noisy.
-Then, after 1/2 hour it is not noisy any more.
+Then, after 1/2 hour it is not noisy anymore.
 Has the noise level changed?
-No, your ears have “down regulated” and become less sensitive to the noise.
+No, your ears have “down-regulated” and become less sensitive to the noise.
 You take progesterone.
 The noise becomes louder.
 You blame progesterone.
 Don’t blame Progesterone.
 Blame Xenoestrogens.

 Also if you take progesterone before ovulation, the progesterone cream will stop ovulation.
 This is because the ovaries will look at the progesterone levels in your body and think that you are pregnant.
 Thus, your ovaries will not ovulate.
-So it is important to remember, if you want to get pregnant, make sure you take progesterone after you ovulate.
+So it is important to remember if you want to get pregnant, make sure you take progesterone after you ovulate.

 Miscarriage during the 5-8 week time is a Progesterone Deficiency or Miscarriage Herb Blocking Progesterone

 Some endometriosis patients have trouble with miscarriage.
-In general, in my opinion, any miscarriage occurring from 5 to 8 weeks of pregnancy is a caused by progesterone deficiency or is being caused by an herb is being taken that blocks progesterone.
+In general, in my opinion, any miscarriage occurring from 5 to 8 weeks of pregnancy is a caused by progesterone deficiency or is being caused by a herb is being taken that blocks progesterone.
 This can easily be remedied by taking progesterone topically and by stopping the herb that is blocking progesterone.
 You can read more about this in the miscarriage section.